Fair Classification with Partial Feedback: An Exploration-Based Data Collection Approach: Discussion and Conclusion

-\paragraph{Fairness.} { As discussed earlier, fairness can be incorporated by training classifier $f_t$ to satisfy fairness constraints or by using exploration strategies that encode fairness notions.
+\textbf{Fairness.} { As discussed earlier, fairness can be incorporated by training classifier $f_t$ to satisfy fairness constraints or by using exploration strategies that encode fairness notions.
 In practice, a combination of both could be the most effective way of tackling biases. } Fairness constraints when learning $f_t$ can also encode an implicit form of exploration, since they may encourage increased selection of minority individuals to satisfy the constraints.
 However, as noted in prior work \cite{KallusMZ20}, implicit exploration using fairness constraints may not be sufficient for collecting outcome data about minority groups.
 In Section~\ref{sec:empirical}, we observe that complementing fairness constraints in exploitation with fairness strategies in exploration is the most effective solution to reduce disparities.
 Hence, standard fair classification performance can be improved by using additional exploration.

-\paragraph{Outcome Observations.} Our framework assumes that for samples predicted positively at any iteration $t$, the true outcomes will be observed before time $t{+}1$.
+\textbf{Outcome observations.} Our framework assumes that for samples predicted positively at any iteration $t$, the true outcomes will be observed before time $t + 1$.
 However, in real-world applications, outcomes for different samples might be observed at different time intervals.
-E.g., loan default is defined as whether a loan was repaid or not within a certain number of years.
+For instance, loan default is defined as whether a loan was repaid or not within a certain number of years.
 However, different people could repay at different times.
 We make the assumption that all outcomes are observed before the next iteration for ease of analysis.
-Future work can further explore methods to model settings where samples are observed at different time periods and extend the framework to such settings.
+Moreover, we also assume that the data observed is accurate whereas, in practice, data inevitably has recording errors that can have adverse effects \cite{ChenKMSU19,wang2020robust,celis2021adversarial,keswani2023strategic}.
+Future work can further explore methods to model settings where samples are observed at different time periods and possibly contains errors.

-\paragraph{Other Fair Exploration Strategies.} We discussed a few exploration strategies in Section~\ref{sec:algorithm} that either assume no information (uniform sampling), strategies that use the classifier ($g^{\rm clf}(x,z) \propto \beta + (1-\beta) f_t(x,z)$), and fair exploration strategies that use the classifier ($g^{\rm fair}(x,z) \propto (\beta+(1-\beta)f_t(x,z)) \cdot \Pr_\mu\insquare{Z=z \mid (X,Z)\in \expr_t}$).
+\textbf{Other fair exploration strategies.} We discussed a few exploration strategies in Section~\ref{sec:algorithm} that either assume no information (uniform sampling), strategies that use the classifier ($g^{\rm clf}(x,z) \propto \beta + (1-\beta) f_t(x,z)$), and fair exploration strategies that use the classifier ($g^{\rm fair}(x,z) \propto (\beta+(1-\beta)f_t(x,z)) \cdot \Pr_\mu\insquare{Z=z \mid (X,Z)\in \expr_t}$).
 There are many other possible choices of exploration strategies and we discuss a few other fair strategies here.